Streckfus Steamers

 Streckfus Steamers was a company started in 1910 by John Streckfus Sr. (1856–1925) born in Edgington, Illinois.
-He started a steam packet business in the 1880s, but transitioned his fleet to the river excursion business around the turn of the century.
+He started a steam packet business in the 1880s, but transitioned his fleet to the river excursion business around 1900.
 In 1907, he incorporated Streckfus Steamers to raise capital and expand his riverboat excursion business.
 A few years later, the firm acquired the Diamond Jo Line, a steamboat packet company.

-The most active period started after the first World War.
-Bandleader Fate Marable recruited many musicians from New Orleans during this period, including Louis Armstrong.
+At the end of World War I, Bandleader Fate Marable was hired to recruit musicians from New Orleans.
 Streckfus Steamers expanded the number of excursion boats, acquired or converted larger boats, and hired more bands.
 After the death of the patriarch in 1925, the eldest son Joseph took over the company, and was assisted by his three brothers.